 Prolonged Exposure (PE) Therapy

 Numerous randomized clinical trials, including severalof PE Therapy, have demonstrated its effectiveness as a treatment for PTSD.
-Studies consistently reveal that individuals who participated in PE Therapy, compared to various control conditions (e.g., wait-list/delayed treatment, relaxation therapy, person-centered therapy, typical treatment, and dynamic therapy), showed the following improvements: reduction in their PTSD symptoms at immediate post-treatment and at follow-up (i.e., ranging from 6- to 17-months post-treatment); reduction in secondary depressive and anxiety symptoms; and overall increases in measures of global functioning.
-These results are found in individuals with a wide variety of traumatic exposures (e.g., robberies, sexual assaults, domestic violence, childhood abuse, combat and terrorism-related traumas), with differences in degree of exposure, single and chronic, and with wide ranges in time from last trauma exposure (i.e., from 3 months to no upper limit).
+Studies consistently reveal that individuals who participated in PE Therapy, compared to various control conditions (e.g., wait-list/delayed treatment, relaxation therapy, person-centered therapy, typical treatment, dynamic therapy), showed the following improvements: reduction in their PTSD symptoms at immediate post-treatment and at follow-up (i.e., ranging from 6- to 17-months post-treatment), reduction in secondary depressive and anxiety symptoms, and overall increases in measures of global functioning.
+These results are found in individuals with a wide variety of traumatic exposures (e.g., robberies, sexual assaults, domestic violence, childhood abuse, combat- and terrorism-related traumas) with differences in degree of exposure, single and chronic, and with wide ranges in time from last trauma exposure (i.e., from 3 months to no upper limit).
 The efficacy of PE Therapy has been demonstrated in civilian and military populations.

-- Psychoeducation: Increase the patient’s level of understanding of their diagnosis and the symptoms they are experiencing;
+- Psychoeducation: Increase the patient’s level of understanding of his or her diagnosis and the symptoms he or she is experiencing.

-- Imaginal exposure: Encourage the patient to repeatedly recount the traumatic memory, help participants retrieve missing information about the event, and assist them as they increase their ability to create an organized narrative of the event; and
+- Imaginal exposure: Encourage patients to repeatedly recount the traumatic memory, help participants retrieve missing information about the event, and assist them as they increase their ability to create an organized narrative of the event.

-- In vivo exposure: Expose the patient, gradually, to situational aspects related to their trauma.
+- In vivo exposure: Expose patients, gradually, to situational aspects related to their trauma.
 The impact of the trauma is reduced through the use of systematic desensitization techniques.

-The training workshop is for licensed mental health professionals.
+Licensed mental health professionals facilitate this program, and they are required to attend a training workshop.
 The training takes 4 days and is offered twice annually during the fall and spring semesters by faculty from the Center for the Treatment and Study of Anxiety at the University of Pennsylvania.
-The cost to attend the workshop, including training and support materials (e.g., workshop binder, intervention therapist guide, client workbook) is $1100 per person.
-Workshops fill quickly due to limited space.
+The cost to attend the workshop, including training and support materials (e.g., workshop binder, intervention therapist guide, client workbook), is $1500 per person.
+For more information, please visit the website located in the Contact section.

-Considerations for implementing this program include understanding that therapist burn-out may occur, acquiring funds for program training and, and finding therapists to implement the program.
+Considerations for implementing this program include securing professionals to facilitate the program and ensuring they attend the workshop, gaining buy-in from participants, understanding that therapist burn-out may occur, and understanding funds for program training andmay need to be acquired.

 The Clearinghouse can help address these considerations.
 Please call 1-877-382-9185 or email Clearinghouse@psu.edu